mozmeao/infra/docs/gitlab_ci.md

 * Follow the instructions in [Gitlab's docs][gitlab-manual] to create this webhook url based on the token you generated and the project name.
   * It should look like: `https://gitlab.com/api/v4/projects/mozmeao%2F<PROJECT>/mirror/pull?private_token=<PERSONAL_ACCESS_TOKEN>`

+## Private Pipeline Configuration

+To ensure we don't accidentally expose any sensitive information, we need to make sure the build pipelines are not public.

+* In GitLab, navigate to the new project's "Settings" in the left hand menu
+* Choose "CI/CD"
+* Click "Expand" next to "General pipelines"
+* Uncheck the "Public pipelines" box
+* Click "Save changes"

+Security achieved.

 ## Slack Notifications

 Sending notifications to a slack channel is optional but recommended.
 To do this you'll need the URL for our Slack GitLab webhook integration which you can find in the infra private repo.